-Facile in BOTH nonsurgical and surgical rejuvenation-as aging progresses treating folds and creases with fillers leads to an overfilled, cherubic, steroid appearance.
+Facile in BOTH nonsurgical and surgical rejuvenation-as aging progress treating folds and creases with fillers leads to an overfilled, cherubic, steroid appearance.
 As a plastic surgeon, Dr. Baker has other options in his treatment regimen.
 He will tell you when an alternative to fillers may produce a more aesthetic result.

 What are the different types of fillers?

 Hyaluronic Acid (Juvederm, Restylane, Voluma, Belotero) is a natural substance found in our bodies.
-It is well suited to plump thin lips and fill facial creases such as nasolabial folds.
+It is well suited to plump thin lips and fills facial creases such as nasolabial folds.
 It may also be appropriate for some surface wrinkles and concave scars.
 The results may last 6 months or longer.

 What to Expect from Treatment